cyclikal/cyckei/docs/index.rst

 About the Cyckei Project
 ------------------------
 Cyckei is a battery cycling application designed to carry out charging, discharging, and data collection on lithium-ion cells.
-It is designed to interface with the Keithley 2602A/B SourceMeter for calorimetry testing, but could be used in a variety or setups.
+It is designed to interface with the Keithley 2602A/B SourceMeter for calorimetry testing, but can be used in a variety or setups.

 The application uses a Python-like scripting format in order to write cycles that are carried out on cells.
 To learn more about scripts, read the :ref:`Creating Scripts` section or look at the example below.